Also known as: Parrot feather, parrot’s feather, parrotfeather water milfoil, water-feather

 |Leaf Description:||Feather-like leaves are arranged in whorlsWhorls An arrangement of leaves that radiate from a single point and wrap around the plant’s stem..
 Above water leaves are bright green and resemble small fir trees.
 Submerged leaves are darker green.|

-- Can be found in freshwater ponds, streams, and lakes.
+- Parrotfeather grows in freshwater ponds, streams, and lakes.

-- It thrives in areas with slow moving or still water rather than fast moving water.
+- It thrives in areas with slow moving or still water that are protected from frost.